dmillerw/Duplicants/README.md

 * for example, tell a duplicant to tend to an area, but only if the global inventory lacks something ** each master can specifiy inventorys that contribute to the global inventory. duplicants can access these if need be, and use them to determine conditionals

+{{ AI }}
+All work in the world is handled by a server side AI manager.
+It maintains a list of all jobs that currently need doing in the world.
+It also knows about every registered duplicant in the world, where they are, and what they're doing.
+Based on current needs and priorities (either dictated by the player, or by the various job priorities set) it assigns jobs to available duplicants.

+Duplicants also have the ability to manage their own AI based on the world directly around them.
+This is used primarily for movement or combat, but actions like gathering things off the ground, and idle animations, are also run through this method

+AI manager controls actual important world-wide work, Duplicant controls things more directly related to itself

+Jobs code-wise are subclassed from a core Job class.
+This job class is unique to every task required within the world, and new instances are created as work is required.
+It maintains tracking of the overall job progress (implementation is job specific) as well as what duplicant is actually performing the work.
+This allows for a core platform to handle and dispatch things effeciently, and persist state in a central location

+Core job class also provides helper methods to simplify movement/intereaction handling per job

+Jobs are also created with a priority, which is taken into account when dispatching jobs.
+Additionally, jobs can be part of a larger group of jobs to be done.
+This is done by a flag being set on job creation that indicates more work may be required.
+If this flag is set, when the duplicant finishes the job it was working on, it will check with the job source to see if another job is available.
+This could be accomplished simply by emitting a new job whenever the old one is finished, but there's a chancec of that duplicant being assigned a new and different job before the continuation of the old one

+Once a job is determined to be finished, it is removed from the global list.

 [STEP 1 - DONE]
 Duplicant generation process
 * Potion from soul sand